klunkyfungus/Mixed-Messages/README.md

 ## Technology Used

-This program was created using HTML, CSS, & JavaScript.
+This program was created using HTML, CSS, & JavaScript along with Git Devops.